alexpung/taxCalculator/README.md

 Design notes:

-1. When a share forward or reverse split occurs it is assumed that the decimal shares will be lost and be given cash.
+1. When a share forward or reverse split occurs it is assumed that the decimal shares will be kept.
+But it is possible that the decimal shares are lost and be given cash in lieu.
-    For example when you have 11 shares then a 3-for-2 splits occurs, then it is assumed you would have 16 shares.
-    Or when you have the same 11 shares and the company undergo a 1-for-2 reverse split.
-Then the app would assume you to have 5 shares.
-    This is really corner case though and should not happen very often.
 2. Rounding problem:
     - Consider the following scenario:
     1. Long time ago you bought 100 shares of Company 'XYZ'